Yash-op7/Javascript/crash course.md

 - `add(value)`: Adds a value to the set.
 - `delete(value)`: Removes a value.
 - `has(value)`: Checks if a value exists.
--`size`: Returns the number of elements.
+- `size`: Returns the number of elements.
 - `clear()`: Removes all elements.
-- `.size`: get the number of elements

 > ## `Map`:
 - a collection of key-value pairs